PramitDutta1999/Florence-Zephyr-Vision-Language-Model-FZ-VLM-Framework/README.md

-# FZ-VLM: Florence-Zephyr Vision-Language Model Framework
+# FZ-VLM: Florence-Zephyr Vision Language Model Framework

 A Two-Stage Florence-Zephyr Vision-Language Model (FZ-VLM) Framework for Pulmonary Nodule Characterization and Clinical Decision Making from Lung CT in a Post-Detection Framework.